top of page

 ⊳Interhemispheric M1-M1 interactions in Tourette syndrome

-Summary: This study will investigate the ways the motor regions (M1) in each hemisphere interact with each other.
-Here, we use transcranial magnetic stimulation (TMS) which is a safe and non-invasive technique.
-We would first locate the specific areas of your brain which control hand movement.
+Summary: The aim of this study is to investigate how the motor regions (M1) in both sides of the brain function and interact with each other.
+The study uses transcranial magnetic stimulation (TMS) which is a safe and non-invasive stimulation technique.
+We would stimulate the M1 area which can cause small muscle contractions in your hands.
 The right side of your brain controls the left hand and the left side of the brain controls the right hand.
-We will then stimulate both sides/hemispheres together and record small muscle responses from your hands.
-There is an option to perform a simple computer reaction time task during this study.
+In this study, we would stimulate both sides of the head and expect movement in both hands.
+First, we would do this while your hands are relaxed.
+Then, we would also ask you to complete a simple computer-based reaction time task.

 Requirements: Right-handed, no history of epilepsy, no implanted electronic devices